-The next time we invite the network of youth and children's workers together again is for the Joined Up Conference in March next year!
+The next time we invite the network of youth and children's workers together again is for the Joined Up Conference on 10th March.
 For details, and to book, visit: www.joinedupconference.com

 On Wednesday 15 November 2017, we met at Todwick Church Parish Hall for another wonderfully pudding-filled evening of friendship, worship, praying, sharing and learning.

 We first looked at how we can raise the standard of our All Age Worship in our churches, sharing how the 'ideas' don't always match the 'experience'.
 How sometimes we can be painfully dated in our approach, with some in our churches still tutting whenever some new is attempted!

 We looked at some key ingredients for moving our All Age efforts forward, including: having a core team working on it, planning well in advance, being interactive not performing, using humour, journeying with people, creating a meaningful experience and being relevant.